 Fact: Anyone Can Have Bladder Trouble

 Bladder problems can affect both men and women at different stages of life.
-They're more common in certain groups -- including women who've had children, older adults, men with a history of prostate trouble, and people with spinal cord injuries.
+They're more common in certain groups -- including women who are sexually active, have had children, or are menopausal; older adults; men with a history of prostate trouble; and people with spinal cord injuries.
 If you're having problems, you should seek advice from a doctor.

 Myth: Drinking Less Is Best